airalab/robonomics-grant-program/proposals/Logistics_Blockchain_Digital_Twin.md

 ## 3. Technical Details :pager:

-> Please, responsibly indicate if your project is based on third-party development and specify the authorship.
-The section should include the following information:

 1. An overview of the technology stack to be used.
 This may include items such as:
     1. Links to documentation of software, components, protocols, architecture, data models, API specifications, etc. that you based your project on.